 Commander Dipl.
 Ing.
 Andreas Hildenbrand

-Commander Hildenbrand is a professor at the George C. Marshall European Center for Security Studies.
-He has been the deputy director of the Program in Advanced Security Studies, the center's largest and most comprehensive resident program, for several years.
+Commander Hildenbrand is a military professor in the College of International and Security Studies at the George C. Marshall European Center for Security Studies.
+He has been the deputy director of the Program in Applied Security Studies, the Center’s largest and most comprehensive resident program, for several years.
+Since 2018, he is the program director of the Center’s newest resident program, the European Security Seminar North.

-From 2002 to 2004 Commander Hildenbrand was a senior officer in the joint staff of the armed forces in the German Ministry of Defense in Bonn, Germany.
-In this capacity he was responsible for preparing Franco-German summits and he participated in meetings of the WEU and other international organizations, to include serving as the secretary of a multinational working group for the restructuring of the European defense industries.
+From 2002 to 2004 Commander Hildenbrand was a senior officer in the Joint Staff of the Armed Forces, German Ministry of Defense, in Bonn.
+In this capacity, he was responsible for preparing Franco-German summits and he participated in meetings of the WEU and other international organizations, to include serving as the secretary of a multinational working group, for the restructuring of the European defense industries.
 This involved various activities in Spain, Sweden, Italy, France and Great Britain.

-Between 1997 and 2000 Commander Hildenbrand was the executive officer to the deputy chief of staff at NATO Headquarters Allied Forces Northwestern Europe in High Wycombe, Great Britain.
-His responsibilities included the representation of the Headquarters in different working groups with regard to restructuring NATO.
+Between 1997 and 2000 Commander Hildenbrand was the Executive Officer to the Deputy Chief of Staff at NATO Headquarters Allied Forces Northwestern Europe in High Wycombe, Great Britain.
+His responsibilities included the analyses of activities in the Arctic and Europe’s Northern Flank and the presentation of the Headquarters in related working groups.